The BBC spent months trying to get Logan Paul to sit down for an interview about his cryptocurrency dealings, and he instead sent a lookalike.

 Advert

-The chant appeared to reference an attack line used against the BBC after former BBC host Jimmy Savile was found to be a predatory sex offender by police, and former news presenter Huw Edwards guilty of child pornography offenses.
+The chant appeared to reference an attack line used against the BBC after former host Jimmy Savile was found to be a predatory sex offender by police, and former news presenter Huw Edwards guilty of child pornography offenses.

-The clip concludes with the BBC sharing, "Rather than defend himself against the allegations we've been investigating, Logan decided to troll us."
+The clip concludes with the BBC sharing: "Rather than defend himself against the allegations we've been investigating, Logan decided to troll us."

-The outlet also claims that they received a letter from Paul's lawyers minutes after leaving his gym warning them against publishing their allegations.
+The outlet also claims that they received a letter from Paul's lawyers minutes after leaving his gym, warning them against publishing their allegations.